 This is an interesting suggestion (gravity-neutral) in that it offers the dual benefit of slowing venom from reaching the heart and at the same time slowing down the swelling in the bitten limb.

 Extraction of Venom Controversy

-This gauze treatment and Betadine soaking sounds like it is a worthwhile first aid treatment assuming not too much time is lost in getting to the hospital.
-If transportation is going to be delayed the gauze treatment (in absence of the much superior Sawyer cup) could be an aid in soaking up some of the venom drainage and preventing surface infection.
+This gauze treatment and Betadine soaking sound like it is a worthwhile first aid treatment assuming not too much time is lost in getting to the hospital.
+If transportation is going to be delayed the gauze treatment (in absence of the much superior Sawyer cup) could be an aid in soaking up some of the venom drainages and preventing surface infection.